Can you be a green business if you didn’t quite set out to be?

 How technology helps

-- Save money in the long term: For a company with a 5% profit margin over three years, a £500-a-year saving from energy efficiency makes the same profit as £30,000 of extra sales, according to uk.
+Save money in the long term: For example, a company with a 5% profit margin over 3 years, a $500-a-year saving from energy efficiency makes the same profit as $30,000 of extra sales.

 Examples of companies adopting technology well

 By installing a $100 timer to its existing heating system, the Chinese Contemporary Arts Centre in Manchester is saving $4,363 and 17.6 tonnes of CO2e (carbon dioxide equivalent) a year.
 A $100 investment = a $4,363 saving.